-When you cannot achieve an appropriate exposure because of a strong color contrast, lock the exposure, and then capture a photo.
+When you cannot achieve an appropriate exposure because of a strong color contrast, lock the exposure and then capture a photo.

-To lock the exposure value, adjust the photo's exposure, and then touch the custom button.
+To lock the exposure, adjust the photo's composition on which you want to calculate the exposure, and then press the custom button. (p.
+127)

-After locking the exposure, aim the lens where you desire, and then press [Shutter].
+After locking the exposure, aim the lens where you desire, and press [Shutter].